dtcenter/MET/docs/Users_Guide/reformat_point.rst

 • `AErosol RObotic NEtwork (AERONET) versions 2 and 3 format <http://aeronet.gsfc.nasa.gov/>`_

-• Python embedding of point observations as described in :numref:`pyembed-point-obs-data`.
+• Python embedding of point observations, as described in :numref:`pyembed-point-obs-data`.
 See example below in :numref:`ascii2nc-pyembed`.

 The default ASCII point observation format consists of one row of data per observation value.
 Each row of data consists of 11 columns as shown in :numref:`table_reformat-point_ascii2nc_format`.